yahavsha/us-compiler/README.md

 The programming language is couply tied with Chocolat, so its possible to use it to ask her to perform some tasks, such as asking questions or her opinion.
 Just like it should be in an ideal world, `us` doesnt like the usage of insulting words or emojis, and the programmer should be nice to her and dont bully her.
 In case of bully, us will have un-predicted results 🙄🙄.

+- As the language doesn't use semicolons at the end, each command must be in a separate line.
+- Note to the code block prefix and suffix.
+Omitting a suffix (for example, a `gotcha!` in for loop) will result in a compilation error.

 ## Features
 - Variables
 - Comments